IATI/IATI-Developer-Documentation/contribute.rst

 -  Robustly tested code:

-   -  All core functionality is unit tested with `py.test <https://docs.pytest.org/en/latest/>`__ and edge cases considered.
+   -  All core functionality is to be unit tested with `py.test <https://docs.pytest.org/en/latest/>`__ and edge cases considered.
 We strongly suggest you use Test Driven Development.
 We also require details and evidence of any manual testing to show no existing functionality is unexpectedly broken.

 -  Documented code: